-A recent survey of skin care professionals (practicing dermatologists) from Western Europe strongly agree that male skin sensitivity is on the rise .
+A recent survey of skincare professionals (practicing dermatologists) from Western Europe strongly agrees that male skin sensitivity is on the rise .
 It’s no surprise that 90% of these dermatologists agree that careful selection of the right shaving products is an important factor for men with sensitive skin.

-Sensitive skin is hard to diagnose and treat, because there are so many environment factors that can cause it, and there aren’t always visible signs of a problem.
+Sensitive skin is hard to diagnose and treat because there are so many environmental factors that can cause it, and there aren’t always visible signs of a problem.

 Skin sensitivity is most often a self-diagnosed condition, but a very real problem for a lot of men.
 Symptoms include burning, itching, stinging, tingling, redness, or general facial irritation in response to applying cosmetic products, or from shaving itself.